deletedcu/angular-demo/lectures/01-angular-basics/02-typescript.md

 ## What is TypeScript?

 TypeScript is an open-sourced programming language developed and maintained by Microsoft.
-It's a superset of JavaScript, meaning that **any valid JavaScript program is also a valid TypeScript program.** TypeScript transpiles to JavaScript, so **it can be run in a browser and on a server.**
+It's a superset of JavaScript, meaning that **any valid JavaScript program is also a valid TypeScript program.** TypeScript transpiles to JavaScript, so **it's typically transpiled on the server, like EJS.**

 ### "TS as a superset of JS"